xandronus/linkfit/README.md

 Watch an overview and demo of the application in action in this [Demo Video](https://www.youtube.com/watch?v=dujMX-tScGs)

+Project consists of a
+* Custom fitbit app/companion app build with FitBit SDK
+* An ERC20 smart contract enhanced to support exercise redemption via a chainlink oracle deployed with HardHat
+* An set of serverless APIs hosted in Vercel with NextJS
+* Cloud Based MongoDB for storage
+* A simple web based reporting portal in React

 <br clear="left"/>

 ## Sequence Diagram ##